Your Small Business Ideas

 Avoid Bankruptcy when you buy a car — Use This Simple Course To Understand Car Buying the Right Way

 Advertising is very expensive.
 Marketing is very difficult, and can be expensive.
 Marketing tends to be more

 effective than advertising because if done right it is more believable.

 Studying advertising and marketing effectiveness is crucial.
-You can spend if you are not educated about both.
+You can spend too much if you are not educated about both.
 The marketing of your small business ideas are more cost effective than advertising.

-6. DO YOU UNDERSTAND THE MOST IMPORTANT PERSON IN THE BUSINESS
+6. DO YOU UNDERSTAND THE MOST IMPORTANT PERSON IN YOUR SMALL BUSINESS

 THE CUSTOMER IS KING, has been, and will always be the most important phrase you will ever hear.